StateVoicesNational/Spoke/docs/TEXTER_ACTIVITY_QUERIES.md

 and c.title NOT LIKE '%Demo%'
 ```

-- Count of Organization-wide opt-outs
+- Count of Organization-wide opt-outs, with filter for date range, organization

 ```sql
 select count(*) from opt_out t